 HOW TO MAKE DOUGHNUTS HEALTHIER

-Instead of using processed wheat flour to make them, I used homemade oat flour with a touch of a gluten-free blend comprised of flours such as almond flour, chickpea flour, and brown rice flour.
+Instead of using processed wheat flour to make these strawberry margarita donuts, I used homemade oat flour with a touch of a gluten-free blend comprised of flours such as almond flour, chickpea flour, and brown rice flour.
 To replace processed sugar, I tapped into maple syrup.
 Lastly, I eliminated oil from the batter.

 Now, there are people who may think that the elimination of oil, gluten flour and refined sugar would ruin the end product, but I believe that they’ve enhanced it.
 The flavors taste more natural.
 They don’t give you a sugar high.
 In general, my strawberry doughnuts are a healthier alternative that will quench your doughnut cravings in a good way.